75: Pina Colada Waffles

-Sometimes I flip through cookbooks for inspiration, and last weekend while I was searching for something to make for breakfast (Old-School Chocolate Chip Muffins), I saw that Alton Brown had a recipe for Pina Colada Waffles.
+Sometimes I flip through cookbooks for inspiration, and last weekend while I was searching for something to make for breakfast (Old-School Chocolate Chip Muffins), I saw that Alton Brown had a recipe for Pina Colada Waffles in his book, I’m Just Here for More Food.
 Since I’d made pina coladas recently, I thought that I should try this recipe soon.
 Soon became this morning’s brunch.

 I crushed my own pineapple, but I’m not sure that I did a very good job at it – I think it was still a little chunky.
 I had some “light” coconut milk, which I supplemented with part of a can of creamier, thicker coconut milk.
 The eggs that I used seemed huge, even though I had regular large eggs – I think someone included jumbo eggs in the carton I bought.